Experiment

 8

-Substr: Returns part of a character, binary, text, or image expression.
+Substr: Returns part of a character,

 SQL>SELECT SUBSTR(‘ABCDEFGHIJ’3,4)FROM DUAL;